 Unlike other online dating sites and mobile dating apps, eHarmony's matchmaking services uses a scientific matching algorithm encompassing 32 Dimensions of Compatibility.
 When creating an eHarmony profile, users complete an intensive relationship questionnaire for compatibility matching with other members.
 Users are then given different membership options. eHarmony members can also receive expert advice on dating on and offline for free.

 eHarmony customer support is available 24/7 via an online submission form, as well as on-site live chat.

 Read eHarmony reviews and complaints to see what other online daters are saying about their experience with this dating app.

-eHarmony stands behind its services and genuinely wants to help its users find a meaningful relationship.
-That being said, the eHarmony Guarantee states that if an online dater is not satisfied with their matches in 3 months, eHarmony will allow that member to use the service for an additional 3 months at no cost.
+eHarmony stands behind its services and genuinely wants to help its users find meaningful connections.
+That being said, the eHarmony Guarantee states that if an online dater is not satisfied with their matches in three months, eHarmony will allow that member to use the service for an additional three months at no cost.